Somali pirate kings under probe for helping ISIS

 "Garfanje should be in jail," Moore said.
 "If it's true that he and Bakeyle (another pirate) are out catching ships again, then they should be rounded up by authorities and prosecuted."

-Another pirate kingpin, whom CNN is not naming, is believed to have been smuggling arms and people to ISIS's small but worrisome faction in Somalia, based in Qandala, in the semi-autonomous region of Puntland, according to UN and US sources.
+Another pirate kingpin, whom CNN is not naming, is believed to have been smuggling arms and people to ISIS' small but worrisome faction in Somalia, based in Qandala, in the semi-autonomous region of Puntland, according to UN and US sources.

 UN sources say he has assisted ISIS with logistics and has a relationship with Abdulkadir Mumin, the leader of ISIS in Somalia.